Berkshire profit falls 24 percent, keeps Wells Fargo stake

-Berkshire Hathaway Inc (BRKa.N) on Friday said third-quarter profit dropped 24 percent from a year earlier, when it recorded a large one-time gain, but acquisitions helped boost operating profit at the conglomerate run by billionaire Warren Buffett.
+Berkshire Hathaway Inc on Friday said third-quarter profit dropped 24 percent from a year earlier, when it recorded a large one-time gain, but acquisitions helped boost operating profit at the conglomerate run by billionaire Warren Buffett.

-The company also reported a $22.1 billion stake in Wells Fargo & Co (WFC.N) as of Sept.
+The company also reported a $22.1 billion stake in Wells Fargo & Co as of Sept.
 30, suggesting it kept its 10 percent ownership position even as the bank became embroiled in a scandal over its creation of unauthorized customer accounts.

 Berkshire is Wells Fargo's largest shareholder.